Modified dipole-dipole interactions in the presence of a nanophotonic waveguide: Introduction

-In this paper, we provide a comprehensive guide for the analytical calculation of guided and unguided mode contributions to the dipole-dipole interactions and collective dissipation induced among emitters trapped near a single mode optical nanofiber.
-Moreover, we supply --to the best of our knowledge-- for the first time a method for the numerical calculation of the exact contribution of the radiation modes within reasonable computation times.
-The method that we outline here can be generally used for the calculation of dipole-dipole interactions induced by other nanostructures, given that the mode profile functions are known.
+In this paper, we address precisely this challenge by not only providing a comprehensive guide for the analytical calculation of guided and unguided mode contributions to the dipole-dipole interactions and collective dissipation induced among emitters trapped near a single mode optical nanofiber, but also supplying --to the best of our knowledge for the first time-- a method for the numerical calculation of the exact contribution of the radiation modes that overcomes convergence issues that typically make their accurate numerical determination extremely challenging.
+The method that we outline here can be generally used for the calculation of dipole-dipole interactions induced by other nanostructures, given that the mode profile functions are known \cite{PhysRevB.82.075427,Sipahigil2016,PhysRevA.95.033818,Albrecht2019,Vladimirova2021}.
 We show that, due to the presence of the nanofiber, the radiation field in its vicinity can be significantly altered, giving rise to contributions to the dipole-dipole interactions that significantly differ from the free-field counterparts.
 Owing to the collective character of both coherent and incoherent interactions, when measuring experimentally observable properties such as the transmission signal of fiber-guided light, these differences are even more evident as the number of emitters is increased.